gd3kr/BlenderGPT/README.md

 2. Type a natural language command in the input field, e.g., "create a cube at the origin"
 3. Click the `Execute` button to generate and execute the Blender Python code

 ## Requirements

 - Blender 3.1 or later
-- OpenAI API key
+- OpenAI API key (Accessible at https://platform.openai.com/account/api-keys)

 ## Demonstration
 https://user-images.githubusercontent.com/63528145/227158577-d92c6e8d-df21-4461-a69b-9e7cde8c8dcf.mov

-## Limitations

-- The generated code might not always be correct.
-In that case, run it again lmao.